 Decaf coffee also makes you prone to rheumatoid arthritis.
 According to a recent study, drinking four cups of decaf coffee a day increases the risk of developing this disease (3).
 On the other hand, you can drink three cups of tea per day and decrease the chances of developing arthritis.

 Coffee is highly acidic in nature.
 Decaffeinated coffee can cause more acidity than the regular one.
 It can also cause gastroesophageal reflux.
 Its ability to cause hyperacidity may lead to a greater risk of developing ulcers (4).
 For this reason, if you are suffering from stomach ulcers avoid the temptation of the steaming cup of decaf coffee.

 [ Read: Side Effects Of Green Tea ]

 6. Increases Gastrin Levels:

-A final side effect of decaf coffee is its ability to stimulate gastrin levels.
+A final and one of the serious decaf coffee side effects is its ability to stimulate gastrin levels.
 Gastrin is a hormone that boosts the release of acid in the stomach (5).
 It also increases the secretion of trypsin (6).

 Now you know that your favorite cup of delicious coffee too may take a toll on your health.
 Try to drink it in moderation to reduce its adverse effects on your health.